Candy Stick (Allotropa virgata)

 Sometimes called “Sugarstick” or “Barber’s Pole”; this is certainly one of the odder-looking plants we’ve come across.
 Although Turner & Gustafson, in Wildflowers of the Northwest, call it “locally common”(and spell the common name in one word), we’ve only seen it once , and that, of course, was where Russ Jolley (our hero and author of Wildflowers of the Columbia Gorge) says to find it, right down to the milepost.
 Like its mycotrophic relatives in the heath family, including Pinesap, Pinedrops and Indian Pipe, this plant lacks both chlorophyll and leaves, and uses complex relationships with a fungal intermediary to obtain energy from the roots of other plants.

-[Update: since this post we’ve several more times, and added more photos]
+[Update: since this post we’ve found it several more times, and added more photos]

 Happy Holidays from NW Wildflowers!